History of the Court

 The Arizona Legislature created the Arizona Court of Appeals in 1964 to reduce the workload of the Arizona Supreme Court, which up to that point was the state’s only appellate court.
 As the state's intermediate appellate court, the Court of Appeals has two divisions, Division One, based in Phoenix, and Division Two, based in Tucson.

 Division One came into existence with three judges and gradually was expanded to its current number of 16 judges as the state's population increased.
 Division One decides cases from eight of Arizona's 15 counties: Apache, Coconino, La Paz, Navajo, Maricopa, Mohave, Yavapai and Yuma.
-To date, 59 men and women have served as judges on the Court.
+As of January of 2018, 65 men and women have served as judges on the court.

 In June 2005, the Arizona Attorney Magazine published articles recounting the Court's initial 40 years, including personal reflections and memories.
 We thank the Arizona Attorney for allowing the Court to maintain links to the articles: